-As of June 30, 2022, we had working capital and stockholders' equity of \$20.4 million and \$20.7 million, respectively.
-During the six months ended June 30, 2022, we incurred a net loss of \$6.0 million.
-Based on cash and investments on hand as of June 30, 2022 of approximately \$20.1 million and our projected cash burn, we believe that we have sufficient capital to meet our operating expenses and obligations for the next twelve months from the date of this filing.
-However, if unanticipated difficulties or circumstances arise, we may require additional capital sooner to support our operations.
+Based on the cash and investments on hand as of September 30, 2022 of approximately \$18.3 million, current budget assumptions and projected cash burn, we believe that we have sufficient capital to meet our operating expenses and obligations for the next twelve months from the date of this filing but we anticipate we will be dependent on additional investment capital to fund our operating expenses in subsequent quarters.

+If unanticipated difficulties or circumstances arise, we may require additional capital sooner to support our operations.
 If we are unable to raise additional capital whenever necessary, we may be forced to decelerate or curtail our research and development activities and/or other operations until such time as additional capital becomes available.
 Such limitation of our activities would allow us to slow our rate of spending and extend our use of cash until additional capital is raised.
 There can be no assurance that such a plan would be successful.
-There is no assurance that additional financing will be available when needed or that we will be able to obtain such financing on reasonable terms.
+There is no assurance that, in the event we require additional financing, such financing will be available at terms acceptable to us, if at all.